 If you have special provisions you’d like to put on your Alabama nonprofit, so long as those provisions are consistent with Alabama law, check the “additional provisions” box at the end of your Certificate of Formation and attach the previsions you have in mind.
 Your Alabama nonprofit certificate of formation will need to include the specific provisions and tax-exempt language required by the IRS if it intends to seek 501(c)(3) federal tax-exempt status.

 How Much Does It Cost to Incorporate an Alabama Nonprofit?

-You will pay approximately $191 in combined fees to incorporate an Alabama nonprofit corporation.
-This total includes a required $28 fee to reserve your nonprofit’s name online, a $100 fee to file your nonprofit’s certificate of formation with the Alabama Secretary of State, and an additional fee that goes to the office of the judge of probate when you initially file your paperwork (that fee is $63 in the county where Northwest has its registered office, but the fee varies from county to county).
-You can also pay an optional $100 expedite fee to speed up the application process.
+You will pay approximately $228 or $236 in combined fees to incorporate an Alabama nonprofit corporation.
+This total includes a required $28 fee to reserve your nonprofit’s name online, a $200 fee to file your nonprofit’s certificate of formation with the Alabama Secretary of State, and a 4% convenience fee if you file your certificate online.

-Hire Northwest to incorporate your Alabama nonprofit, and the total cost, which includes a full year of our registered agent service, is $416 for standard processing and $516 for expedited processing.
+Hire Northwest to incorporate your Alabama nonprofit, and the total cost, which includes a full year of our registered agent service, is $461.

 How Long Does It Take to Start an Alabama Nonprofit?